 In other words, such a license suspension follows a conviction, a conviction our client denied ever happening.

 Greg called the client to ask him about this because it was possible that someone else had fraudulently used his license while he was in New York and received a conviction for 23103, 23104 or 23105.

 The client then recalled that he was once stopped by police for DUI while in the downtown Los Angeles area, late at night, but was told by the police that the DUI was dropped.
 This story was a bit confusing, but it could have been possible, Greg explained, for the prosecution to proceed on the DUI on a wet reckless driving charge instead, as is not uncommon.
 However, the client would have been aware, most likely, of the reckless driving conviction, as he would have had been on probation, attended classes for the wet reckless, etc. However, the client denied ever being arrested for DUI or having to go to court for a DUI or anything else while in Los Angeles.

 Metropolitan Superior Courthouse

-Greg Hill then negotiated a plea bargain for our client in where the client agreed to plea no contest to driving with a suspended license in exchange for three years of summary probation, a $100 fine and an assessment to the fine, which he was given twelve months to pay.
-Greg was well aware of the minimum five day county jail requirement, as well as the $300 fine, but the prosecutor did not seem to know these minimums.
-Neither did the judge.
-On rare occasions, this type of “below the minimums” plea bargain is entered.
+Greg Hill then negotiated a plea bargain for our client in where the client agreed to plead no contest to driving with a suspended license in exchange for three years of informal, or summary probation, a $100 fine and an assessment to the fine, which he was given twelve months to pay.
+The client was more than willing to resolve the case for such a charge, although he denied knowing about it at all, because having his New York license for work was paramount.

 Had our client fought his case at trial and been found guilty, or even rejected the offer made, he faced a maximum of six months in county jail (in California no less).